 As the Director of Marketing at Factory and a former Googler, I know only too well how many advertisers are wasting their digital marketing budget.
 Very rarely do we see ad accounts where all bolts have been tightened to minimise the wasted budget.

-Over 80% of our clients who came to us from other agencies or have run their own ad accounts have been wasting a significant amount of their budget.
-This is why we do regular digital marketing audits on all the accounts we manage.
+Over 80% of our clients who came to us from other agencies or have run their own ad accounts have found their marketing efforts have been wasting a significant amount of their budget.
+This is why we carry out regular digital marketing audits on all the accounts we manage.

-Here is a selection of the areas we focus on when carrying out a regular digital marketing audit:
+This is our audit checklist of areas we focus on when carrying out a regular digital marketing strategy audit:

 1 – Set the right data timeframe for your digital marketing audit